 As mentioned in Section~\ref{subsec:oneshot_dilution}, the assumption of~\eqref{eq:assumption_golden_state} might not be exactly satisfied in all theories of interest, although it is often asymptotically tight.
 In the study of partial transposition, where $\norm{X}{\mu} = \norm{X^\Gamma}{1}$ and~\eqref{eq:assumption_golden_state} is satisfied, we will explicitly show that the value of $\inf_{\norm{Z}{\mu} \leq 1} D_\h^{0}(\rho \| Z)$ corresponds to a quantity recently introduced in~\cite{lami_2021-1}: the \emph{tempered logarithmic negativity}.
 See the forthcoming Section~\ref{subsec:partial_transposition}.
 Although originally introduced through a completely different reasoning, this quantity was found to be of fundamental importance in establishing the irreversibility of entanglement theory.
 Here, we have given this quantity an explicit operational meaning: it quantifies the zero-error distillable entanglement under the class of operations $\O_\mu$ which contract the negativity.
 Due to the importance of this quantity and its generalisations, we will return to it in Section~\ref{sec:asymptotic}.

-In order to prove the Theorem we will need the following Lemma, which establishes a dual form of the optimisation problem that minimises $d_\h^\ve(\rho \| Z)$ over the unit ball of the chosen norm.
+In order to prove the theorem we will need the following lemma, which establishes a dual form of the optimisation problem that minimises $d_\h^\ve(\rho \| Z)$ over the unit ball of the chosen gauge function.
 This will form a key technical insight of many of our bounds.